On Direct Distribution Matching for Adapting Segmentation Networks: Conclusions

 \section{Conclusions}

-In this paper, we proposed a simple direct distribution matching approach for unsupervised domain adaptation in the context of semantic segmentation of medical images.
-Unlike all adversarial approaches in this domain, our method aligns data distributions from both domains in the label space.
-This output space conveys much richer local and global information, which results in better adapted models.
-Furthermore, as demonstrated in the experimental results, directly matching output distributions has several benefits compared to adversarial learning: superior performance and better training stability.
+In this paper, we proposed a direct distribution matching approach for \ac{uda} in the context of semantic segmentation of medical images.
+Unlike adversarial approaches, our method matches the distributions from both domains with a single network, avoiding complex and unstable adversarial steps.
+It also leverages the contextual similarities of the output (label) spaces corresponding to pairs of images from different modalities but depicting the same structures, up to some geometric transformations, as is very common in medical imaging.
+Unlike natural images, this property is specific to multi-modal medical images and provides a very important structure prior for \ac{uda}.
+Adversarial approaches do not have a mechanism to account for such an important prior.
+As demonstrated in our experiments, directly matching output distributions has several benefits compared to adversarial learning: significantly superior performances and better training stability.